Mavenoid/github-asana-action/README.md

 ### `asana-pat`

-**Required** Your public access token of asana, you can find it in [asana docs](https://developers.asana.com/docs/#authentication-basics).
+**Required** Your public access token of asana, you can create one at https://app.asana.com/0/developer-console (see [asana docs](https://developers.asana.com/docs/#authentication-basics) for details).

 ### `trigger-phrase`

-**Required** Prefix before the task i.e ASANA TASK: https://app.asana.com/1/2/3/.
+**Optional** Prefix before the task e.g. "closes" woudl match "closes: https://app.asana.com/1/2/3/".

+if you do not supply a trigger phrase, all task URLs will match

 ### `task-comment`